Last Updated on

-Fitted Cloth Diapers are one or more types of absorbent Fabrics that are sewn together.
+Fitted Cloth Diapers are one or more types of absorbent fabrics that are sewn together.
 They are usually in the shape of a diaper and don’t require any type of folding.

-Another reason that cloth diapering parents love them so much is that of they entirely absorbent.
+Another reason that cloth diapering parents love them so much is that they are entirely absorbent.
 So instead of only having the absorbency in between the legs, the entire fitted diaper is absorbent.
 And this means maximum protection.

 Nighttime Cloth Diapers that Did NOT Work